Ying Tong Song: Later versions

-In the satirical TV sketch show Spitting Image, in which news figures and celebrities were lampooned in the form of grossly-caricatured rubber puppets, it was not uncommon for Charles III, (then the Prince of Wales) to be seen leaving a room quietly singing the "Ying Tong Song" to himself.
-This was a reference to the fact that Charles is a fan of the Goon Show.
+In the satirical TV sketch show Spitting Image, in which news figures and celebrities were lampooned in the form of grossly caricatured rubber puppets, it was not uncommon for King Charles III (then the Prince of Wales) to be seen leaving a room quietly singing the "Ying Tong Song" to himself.
+This was a reference to the fact that the King is a fan of the Goon Show.

 The song was the first track of a 1979 comedy album, Primeval Slime by actor Ying Tong John.

 The song gave its name to the 2008 stage show Ying Tong: A Walk With the Goons.

-The Muppets also did a version of the "Ying Tong Song" in season 5, episode 20 of The Muppet Show.
+The Muppets also did a cover version of the "Ying Tong Song" in season 5, episode 20 of The Muppet Show.

 Jon Anderson, former lead singer for the progressive rock group Yes, recorded a short version, released in 2005 on his State of Independence EP.

+In the Funny Woman television series, whenever the title character, Barbara/Sophie, and her father part or end a phone call they say "ying tong iddle i po."
+Spike Milligan is a character in season 1 episode 5.